buildingSMART/ifc-gherkin-rules/features/rules/refactoring design.md

 This will aid greatly in reducing the overall number of code lines currently being managed for similar logic.

+## Background

+`Given its attribute X must start with Y or Z`

+Is almost the same as

+`Given its attribute X`
+`Its value must start with Y or Z`

+However, when navigating the context stack and there is a subsequent step, it is sometimes preferable to include the statement within a single step.

+For example:

+(1) `Given an entity IfcBuildingStorey`
+(2) `Given its attribute X must start with Y or Z`
+(3) `Given its relating Wall`
+(4) `Then Some condiion`

+In this case, it is challenging to split step (2) into two separate steps and then return to the relating Wall (step 3) of the entity in step (1).
+This is because the instances in the context will be the content of the attribute X of IfcBuildingStorey rather than the storey itself."

 ## Basics

-Doubles quotes must always be used at the start and end of gherkin matching statements.
+Double quotes must always be used at the start and end of gherkin matching statements.
 (`black` will reformat single quotes to double quotes)

 Single quotes should only be used in any matching or control sub-parts.